catdangton-NU/soc401-2-project/README.md

 ### 2. Homework files

-This folder contains all Quarto documents and rendered files I created to complete course assignments.
-The project proposal and final project paper will be stored here as well.
+This folder contains all Quarto documents and rendered paper outputs I created to complete course assignments.

+Each assignment is a subfolder.
+The project proposal and final project paper will be stored as subfolders here as well.

 The input data for these documents are linked from the latest numbered task folder (e.g. 03_Clean).